diwakarDrs/EDA/Movie_TMDB/readme.md

 - 'Avatar', 'Star Wars' and 'Titanic' are the most profitable movies.
 - Short or Long duration movies are more popular than long duration movies.
 - Average runtime of the movies are decreasing year by year.
-- May,june,november and december are most popular month for releasing movies, if you want to earn more profit.
+- May,June,November and December are most popular month for releasing movies, if you want to earn more profit.
 - Revenue is directly connected to the budget.
 - Warner Bros, Universal Pictures and Paramount Pictures production companies earn more life time profit than other production companies.
 - Movies with higher budgets have shown a corresponding increase in the revenues.